panagiotamoraiti/panagiotamoraiti.github.io/_pages/about.md

 ---
 permalink: /
-title: "Panagiota Moraiti - Robotics and Computer Vision Engineer - Personal Website"
+title: "Panagiota Moraiti - Robotics and Computer Vision Engineer"
 author_profile: true
 redirect_from:
   - /about/